Buying real estate in Busan?

 Sources: Agenda 21 Culture, Agenda 21 Culture PDF

-16) Geumjeong-gu attracts more interest with affordable housing than central areas
+16) Geumjeong-gu will attract more interest with its affordable housing compared to central areas

 Geumjeong-gu is turning heads for those seeking affordable homes outside Busan's bustling center.